Build Adaptive Real-Time Video Streaming with WebRTC and rstream

 git clone https://github.com/rstreamlabs/rstream-examples.git

-cd rstream-examples/webrtc-video-streaming
+cd rstream-examples/webrtc-video/producer

 Prepare the project and local context